ImKrishnaMadala/krishnaplus/README.md

 If you are viewing this via github in order to use this you can do pip install -r requirements.txt

-Then set flask_app=app and do flask run.
+Then set flask_app=index and do flask run.

 Data set leveraged - The Cocktail Database API (Can be found at https://www.thecocktaildb.com/)